 In between are smaller cities like Salta and San Carlos de Bariloche that have an attraction all their own.

-There are the beautiful beaches of the South-Atlantic and the temperate wine-growing region of Mendoza.
+There are the beautiful beaches of the South Atlantic and the temperate wine-growing region of Mendoza.
 Names like La Pampa, Patagonia, Santa Fe, Aconcagua, and more.
-Living in Argentina means you have at your disposal the 8th largest country by area.
+Living in Argentina means you have the 8th largest country by area at your disposal.
 Amazingly, it has a coastline of almost 5,000 km.
 There is a perfect home for everyone who moves to Argentina.

 The country is diverse climatically.
 The far north is sub-tropical, there are desert regions, and the far south is polar!

 Living in Argentina doesn’t mean compromising the education standard for you or your children.
 The education system is excellent and one of the most respected in South America.
 As well as the public system, a wide range of world-class international schools are taught in various languages, especially English.
 There are excellent Universities with a strong academic tradition.

 And, if you want to learn Spanish, the tango, or make BBQ, all are on offer.
 Argentina’s towns and cities have a vast range of fun and serious courses.

 There are several Argentine Student Visas to choose from; check out your options from the link.

 With more than three million residents occupying forty-eight barrios, Buenos Aires is the country’s largest and most sought-after city.
 Apart from being an Expat hotspot, it’s also a wildly popular tourist destination.

 Known for its cultural diversity, Buenos Aires is a melting pot of cultures and ethnicities from all over the globe.
 It’s estimated that more than 60,000 Expats call Buenos Aires their home and half of them live on the Rio de la Plata.
 With such a large concentration of Expats and tourists, the city offers a familiar welcoming environment for foreigners.